Jadwiga Jarka Cooper

 The train finally disgorged its load in a place Jadwia remembers as Gregorianka, somewhere in northern Kazakhstan.

 “We were no more than beggars.
 We didn’t have anything.”

-“The Kazaks would take their milk to a little dairy and they would get the same green milk you get here and we asked them, ‘Could you give me something?’
-Some of them could give but some of them said, ‘No, because I have children.
+“The Kazaks would take their milk to a little dairy and they would get the same skim milk you get here and we asked them, ‘Could you give me something?’
+Some of them could give but some of them said, ‘No, I have children.
 I have to feed them.’
 We were no more than beggars.
 We didn’t have anything.”

 “There was one varsity student, Janina… she tried to make us laugh.
 She was lovely.”

 “We had to steal straw and branches and cover the missing roof in the stable—rain doesn’t care much where it goes.
 We finished covering the roof and had more room to sleep on the floor—clay—and then we got weeds and things from the river and spread it out to sleep on and cover ourselves… bull-rushes to make it softer.”

 At one stage, the women were taken to build houses from straw, clay and animal dung and came back unable to rid their hands of the smell.